What to know about the Menendez brothers' parole hearings

-LOS ANGELES (AP) — Erik Menendez was denied parole Thursday.
-His brother will be next to plead his case before a parole board, on Friday.
+LOS ANGELES (AP) — Lyle Menendez is pleading his case before a parole board Friday, a day after his younger brother Erik was denied parole.

 But after a Los Angeles judge reduced their sentences to 50 years to life in May, they immediately became eligible for parole under California law because they were under age 26 when they committed their crimes.